ryniewiczg/Data-Analyst-portfolio/SQL/Practical Examples/README_Practical Examples.md.txt

 4. [Combining Filtering and Sorting](#4-combining-filtering-and-sorting)

-Below are example exercises that I completed:
+Below are several SQL exercises that I completed as part of my learning process:

 1. Basic Queries: SELECT